 In the words of Friedrich Schiller:

 The Artist, it is true, is the son of his age; but pity for him if he is its pupil, or even its favorite!
 Let some beneficent Divinity snatch him when a suckling from the breast of his mother, and nurse him with the milk of a better time that he may ripen to his full stature beneath a distant Grecian sky.
 And having grown to manhood, let him return, a foreign shape, into his century; not, however, to delight it by his presence; but terrible, like the son of Agamemnon, to purify it.
 The matter of his works he will take from the present; but their Form he will derive from a nobler time, nay from beyond all time, from the absolute unchanging unity of his nature.
 Here from the pure aether of his spiritual essence, flows down the Fountain of Beauty, uncontaminated by the pollutions of ages and generations, which roll to and fro in their turbid vortex far beneath it.

 As a contribution to the twenty-first century world of timeless art, New Lyre will publish a new journal every six months, offering new exclusive works of poetry, drama, short stories, critical essays and reviews.
-Along with our twice-yearly publication, we will be recording fresh installments of the New Lyre Podcast.
-There we will dive deeply into the issues of artistic composition, the nature of creativity, and the role of the arts in fostering a more insightful, free, and beautiful world.
+Along with our twice-yearly publication, readers can listen to fresh installments of the New Lyre Podcast where we dive deeply into the issues of artistic composition, the nature of creativity, and the role of the arts in fostering a more insightful, free, and beautiful world.

 We therefore invite you all gently to read, and kindly to judge, our journal.